OpenOmics/genome-seek/docs/index.md

 **genome-seek** is a comprehensive clinical WGS and WES pipeline that is focused on speed.
 Each tool in the pipeline was benchmarked and selected due to its low run times without sacrificing accuracy or precision.
 It relies on technologies like [Singularity<sup>1</sup>](https://singularity.lbl.gov/) to maintain the highest level of reproducibility.
 The pipeline consists of a series of data processing and quality-control steps orchestrated by [Snakemake<sup>2</sup>](https://snakemake.readthedocs.io/en/stable/), a flexible and scalable workflow management system, to submit jobs to a cluster.

 The pipeline is compatible with data generated from Illumina short-read sequencing technologies.
 As input, it accepts a set of FastQ files and can be run locally on a compute instance or on-premise using a cluster (recommended).
 A user can define the method or mode of execution.
-The pipeline can submit jobs to a cluster using a job scheduler like SLURM (more coming soon!).
+The pipeline can submit jobs to a cluster using a job scheduler like SLURM or UGE (more coming soon!).
 A hybrid approach ensures the pipeline is accessible to all users.

 Before getting started, we highly recommend reading through the [usage](https://openomics.github.io/genome-seek/usage/run/) section of each available sub-command.

 For more information about issues or troubleshooting a problem, please check out our [FAQ](https://openomics.github.io/genome-seek/faq/questions/) before [opening an issue on Github](https://github.com/OpenOmics/genome-seek/issues).

 ## Contribute

 This site is a living document, created for and by members like you. genome-seek is maintained by the members of NCBR and is improved by continuous feedback!
 We encourage you to contribute new content and make improvements to existing content via pull requests to our [GitHub repository :octicons-heart-fill-24:{ .heart }](https://github.com/OpenOmics/genome-seek).

 ## References

 <sup>**1.**  Kurtzer GM, Sochat V, Bauer MW (2017).
 Singularity: Scientific containers for mobility of compute.
 PLoS ONE 12(5): e0177459.</sup>
 <sup>**2.**  Koster, J. and S. Rahmann (2018).
 "Snakemake-a scalable bioinformatics workflow engine."
 Bioinformatics 34(20): 3600.</sup>